 Here are a few simple, common-sense steps to de-clutter:

 - Throw away garbage.
 This includes empty food containers, wrappers, junk mail, old coupons, take-out menus, etc. Be ruthless!
 If you think you're going to re-use those plastic containers but they've been sitting out for more than a week, toss them.
 And you can look up menus online now, so no need to keep them.
 In fact, toss anything iffy if it's been sitting out for more than a week and you don't know what to do with it.
 You'll never miss it.

 - Put away everything else.
 Spices go back in the spice rack.
 Pans go back in the cupboard (yes, even if you use them every day).
 Food goes into a drawer or back into the pantry.
 Liquor goes back into the liquor cabinet.
-Personal belongings go in people's bedrooms.
+Personal belongings go in people's bedrooms and bathrooms.
 Cleaners and cleansers go back under the sink (or wherever you keep them).
-Magazines into the living room.
+Magazines into the living room (or recycling bin).
 Bills into the office (or wherever you keep them).
 Hint: Now is a good time to pay those bills and eliminate office clutter, too!